Efficient Weighting Schemes for Auditing Instant-Runoff Voting Elections: Introduction

 \section{Introduction}

-Elections are a critical part of modern democracy.
+Elections are crucial to democracy.
 Ensuring that elections truly reflect the preferences of the population should be a cornerstone of democratic governance.
 While there are many forms of elections, \emph{ranked-choice} or \emph{preferential} voting allows voters to express preferences among some or all candidates, rather than simply voting for a single candidate.
-Instant-runoff voting (IRV) is used in elections in many countries, including Australia, Ireland and the USA.
+Instant-runoff voting (IRV) is used in elections in many countries, including Australia, Ireland, and the USA.

 While ranked-choice voting captures more of the preferences of voters, assuring that their preferences are followed requires ensuring that the reported \emph{outcome} of an election is correct, that is the reported winner of the election is the winner if we followed the election process correctly on the correct set of ballots.
 Risk-limiting audits (RLAs) are a way of checking that a reported election outcome is correct.
 As opposed to other auditing methods, RLAs guarantee with some minimum probability that they will correct an incorrect reported outcome of an election, and never alter a correct outcome.
 The \emph{risk limit}, denoted by $\alpha$, is the maximum chance that a wrong outcome will not be corrected.